rdc2732/asl-master/README.md

 # asl_master
-Repository for asl-master project.
-This project will be a django implementation of the asl-master database.
+Repository for asl_master project.
+This project will be a django implementation of the ASL Master database.